soumildatta/SpeculateAndCorrect-SSSP/README.md

 # Speculate And Correct Algorithm

-This project was created as my senior project.
+This project was created as my capstone senior project.

 This project proposes an optimized version of the Bellman-Ford SSSP algorithm, which can carry out the SSSP algorithm more efficiently than the standard Bellman-Ford algorithm while retaining the Bellman-Ford characteristics such as detecting negative cycles in the graph.